 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

-Manuscripts should have 1.5 line spacing, including tables and references and lines should be numbered.
+Manuscripts should have 1.0 line spacing, including tables and references.
 Pages should be numbered consecutively.
 Authors are advised to study recent issues of the International Journal of Obstetric Anesthesia to assess the level of detail required for publication.
 For guidance, original research articles should not exceed 3000 words, case reports 1500 words, reviews 5000 words, editorials 1500 words and correspondence 750 words (excluding references)

 Headings should be appropriate to the nature of the paper.
 In general those for experimental papers should follow the usual conventions.
 Introduction, Methods, Results, Discussion etc. do not need to be on separate sheets.
 Other papers can be subdivided as the author desires; the use of headings enhances readability.
 Do not insert compulsory line breaks within the text.
 When reporting randomised trials, authors are advised to refer to http://www.consort-statement.org.
 For observational studies authors should refer to http://www.strobe-statement.org.Title Page